-Aviation I: Principles of Flight Grades 10-11 One credit/One year Prerequisite(s): Introduction to Aerospace Aviation I: Principles of Flight builds on the func mental knowledge and skills learned in Introduction to Aerospace while teaching students the essential competencies needed for flight under normal conditions.
+Aviation I: Principles of Flight Grades 10-11

+Prerequisite(s): Introduction to Aerospace

+Aviation I: Principles of Flight builds on the fundamental knowledge and skills learned in Introduction to Aerospace while teaching students the essential competencies needed for flight under normal conditions.
 Upon completion of this course, proficient students will be able to apply knowledge, skills, and procedures in a variety of simulated flight environments.
 Moreover, students who complete this course will have the opportunity to move on to advanced study in Aviation II: Advanced Flight, where they will continue to prepare for the FAA Private Pilot written exam.